 Finding the right mediums to pitch your stories and ensuring your KPIs are correct can help you tailor your headlines and outlines better, and get the job done as expected.

-8. What Are the Problems Associated With Guest Posting?
+8. What Are the Problems Associated With Guest Blogging?

 While Google warned marketers against using guest posting for link building purposes, this is de facto still a great way to build links to your website.